Categories

 Differential diagnosis-diabetes, amyloidosis, paraproteinemia, autoimmune disorders lupus, Behcet’s disease, antiphospholipid syndrome, ating polyneuropathies, Guillain-Barre syndrome, hereditary sensory and autonomic neuropathy, Charcot-Marie Tooth disease, Friedreich’s ataxia, HIV medications, hypothyroidism, acromegaly, hepatitis B, hepatitis C, HIV, Lyme disease, leprosy, vasculitis, chronic inflammatory ating polyradiculopathy, sarcoidosis, primary biliary cirrhosis, paraneoplastic syndromes, lymphoma, Hodgkin’s disease, multiple myeloma, amiodarone, colchicines, isoniazid, metronidazole, nitrofurantoin, hydralazine, phenytoin, statins, fibrates, vitamin B12 deficiency, folic acid deficiency, vitamin B1 deficiency, deficiency of copper, supratherapeutic doses of pyridoxine, exposure to cold, exposure to hypoxia, renal insufficiency, toxic exposure to alcohol, arsenic, lead, mercury or organophosphorous agents.

-Symptoms of loans such as burning feet and poor diagnostic accuracy for neuropathy.
+Symptoms such as burning feet have poor diagnostic accuracy for neuropathy.

 Neurologic examination findings such as sensory loss or absent ankle jerks are more sensitive and specific.